jancichocki/Coinbase/README.md

 - **Innovation Ecosystems and Interoperability:** The advent of new protocols and platforms has enhanced interoperability among blockchain platforms, promoting collaboration and data sharing across multiple industries (Deloitte Insights, 2023).

 - **Diverse Industry Applications:** Blockchain technologies are used in sectors beyond financial services, including healthcare, retail, and government.
-Applications range from secure data-sharing, intercompany accounting, supply chain transparency, and creator monetization (Deloitte Insights, 2023).
+Applications include secure data-sharing, intercompany accounting, supply chain transparency, and creator monetization (Deloitte Insights, 2023).

 ### Key Competitors and Their Market Strategies